-The Museum itself is a historical landmark.
-The building was funded and built by four member George Ellsasser, Co.
+The Museum building itself is a historical treasure listed on the U.S. National Register of Historic Places.
+The building was funded and built by four members of the 103rd: George Ellsasser, Co.
 G; George B. Ford, Co.
 D, Andrew Dillon, Co.
 D; and Jacob Nodine, Co.
-C. After the building was completed it was named "Elfordilno" in honor of these men.
-It was used by 103rd O.V.I.
-Civil War Veterans to serve as a barracks during the reunions.
+C. After the building was completed, it was named "Elfordilno" in honor of these men.
+It was used by veterans of the 103rd as a barracks during the annual reunions.
 In the 1970’s the structure was completely restored and became the permanent home for the Museum and its artifacts.

-The Museum is open by appointment only.
-To make inquiries, schedule an educational program, or arrange a tour, please contact us.
+The Museum is open to the public by appointment only.
+To make inquiries, arrange a tour, or schedule an educational program, please contact us.